mastering-js/masteringjs.io/tutorials/vue/vue-select.md

-To create a dropdown in vanilla javascript, you must use the `<select>` tag in your html files.
+To create a dropdown in vanilla javascript, you must use the `<select>` tag in your template option.
 Vue makes this much easier to do with its list rendering functionality.
 To begin, you must use `v-model` with your select tag to to inform the data what value it should be storing from the options presented to the user.
 Once that is done, you may type